GuillaumeFalourd/poc-encryption-jwt/README.md

 2. To decrypt the `.encrypted_file` generated at the repository `root`, choose the **Decrypt** option.
    1. The program will compare the JWT decoded **machine_id** with the user machine_id to check if the token is valid (**Valid** in that case means it has been generated on the same machine)

+_Note: It's also possible to check the .encrypted_file content on the https://jwt.io/ web site._

 ## Generate new key pair